DataSeer/dataseer-ml/Readme.md

 ![Logo DataSeer](doc/images/DataSeer-logo-75.png "Logo")

-**dataseer-ml** is a GROBID module able to identify implicit mentions of datasets in a scientific article and to clasify the identified dataset in a hierarchy of dataset types, these data types being directly derived from MeSH.
+**dataseer-ml** is a GROBID module able to identify implicit mentions of datasets in a scientific article and to classify the identified datasets in a hierarchy of dataset types, these data types being directly derived from MeSH.
 It is a back-end service used by the [DataSeer-Web application](https://github.com/dataseer/dataseer-web).
+Most of the datasets discussed in scientific articles are actually not named, but these data are part of the disclosed scientific work and should be shared properly to meet the [FAIR](https://en.wikipedia.org/wiki/FAIR_data) requirements.

 The goal of this process is to further drive the authors of the article to the best research data sharing practices, i.e. to ensure that the dataset is associated with data availability statement, permanent identifiers and in general requirements regarding Open Science and reproducibility.
 This further process is realized by the dataseer web application which includes a GUI to be used by the authors, suggesting data sharing policies based on the predicted data types for each identified dataset.